isomerpages/mse-sggreenplan/_about/vision.md

 		To continue to grow our economy, we will anchor new investments and grow local businesses to ride the green wave.
 The Government will introduce a new <b>Enterprise Sustainability Programme</b>, to help enterprises, especially SMEs, embrace sustainability and develop capabilities in this area.<br><br>
 		We can be a <b>leading carbon trading and services hub</b>, which is projected to be a multi-billion-dollar industry.
 This includes green finance, sustainability consultancy, verification, credits trading and risk management.<br><br>
 		We are making good progress in green finance.
 It enables us to drive climate action by mobilising global capital and channelling it to areas such as renewable energy, battery technology, smart grids and other green businesses.<br><br>
-		Our vision is to be a <b>leading centre for Green Finance in Asia and globally</b>, by building up the financial sector&#39;s resilience to environmental risks, developing green finance solutions and markets, building knowledge and capabilities, and leveraging innovation and technology.<br><br>
+		Our vision is to be a <b>leading centre for Green Finance in Asia and globally</b>, by building up the financial sector's resilience to environmental risks, developing green finance solutions and markets, building knowledge and capabilities, and leveraging innovation and technology.<br><br>
 		We will also <b>promote home-grown innovation under the Research, Innovation &amp; Enterprise Plan 2025</b>, and attract companies to anchor their R&amp;D activities in Singapore to develop new sustainability solutions for Asia and the world.
 These include decarbonisation technologies such as carbon capture, utilisation and storage, low-carbon hydrogen, and solutions to enhance energy efficiency and enable a circular economy, amongst others.<br><br>
 		Jurong Island will be a model for the adoption of such solutions as it transforms into a sustainable energy and chemicals park that improves efficiency, uses carbon capture technologies and reduces sulphur dioxide emissions.<br><br>
 	</div>
 </div>

 <div>
-	<input type="checkbox" id="title5"/><label for="title5">Pillar 5: Resilient Future</label>
+	<input type="checkbox" id="title5"><label for="title5">Pillar 5: Resilient Future</label>
 	<div class="accordion-content">
 		Our campaign to deal with climate change will last into the next century, and we are starting our preparations now.<br><br>
 		Against sea level rise, we are developing new solutions and better understanding of our coastlines.
 We will put in place the <b>physical defences to protect our coastlines along City-East Coast, around Lim Chu Kang, Sungei Kadut, and Jurong Island</b>.<br><br>
 		We are building up our national resilience for the future.
-Lying one degree north of the equator, Singapore will always be hot and humid, but we don&#39;t want temperatures to be unbearably high.<br><br>
+Lying one degree north of the equator, Singapore will always be hot and humid, but we don't want temperatures to be unbearably high.<br><br>
 		Urban heat is all around us, for example, the kind that you feel while standing behind an air-conditioner.
 We will moderate the rise in urban heat by increasing greenery and piloting the use of cool paint on building facades.<br><br>
 		We are increasing local food production, to make our food supply more resilient.
 We have announced our 30-by-30 target – by 2030, we aim to meet 30% of our nutritional needs through locally produced food.
 We will do this in partnership with a vibrant agri-food industry and our communities.<br><br>
 	</div>